Kleber Mendonça Filho: Career

-Having initiated his career as a movie critic, Mendonça transitioned to the filmmaking in 2002, initially directing short films and documentaries.
+Having initiated his career as a movie critic, Mendonça transitioned to filmmaking in 2002, initially directing short films and documentaries.
 He migrated from video to digital and 35mm film in the 2000s.
 Over the course of that decade, he made several short films, including A Menina do Algodão (co-directed by Daniel Bandeira, 2002), Vinil Verde (2004), Eletrodoméstica (2005), Noite de Sexta Manhã de Sábado (2006), and Recife Frio (Cold Tropics, 2009), as well as a feature-length documentary, Crítico (2008).

 Neighbouring Sounds (O Som ao Redor, 2012) was Mendonça's first feature-length drama, winning numerous awards.
 Film critic AO Scott of The New York Times included it in his list of the 10 best films of 2012.
 Caetano Veloso, in his column in the Brazilian newspaper O Globo, classified it as "one of the best movies made recently in the world ".
 The film was selected as the Brazilian submission for the 86th Academy Awards for Best Foreign Language Film, but was not nominated.

-His second feature film, Aquarius (2016), had its world premiere at the main competition of the 69th Cannes Film Festival and was later nominated for Best International Film at the 32nd Independent Spirit Awards and for the César Award for Best Foreign Film.
+His second feature film, Aquarius (2016), had its world premiere at the main competition of the 69th Cannes Film Festival.
 In 2017, he was the jury president of the Critics' Week section of the 2017 Cannes Film Festival.

-His third feature film, Bacurau (2019), co-written and co-directed with Juliano Dornelles, won the Jury Prize at the 72nd Cannes Film Festival, alongside Ladj Ly's Les Misérables.
+Bacurau (2019), co-written and co-directed with Juliano Dornelles, won the Jury Prize at the 72nd Cannes Film Festival, alongside Ladj Ly's Les Misérables.
 In 2020, he was a member of the main competition jury of the 70th Berlin International Film Festival.
 The following year, he was a member of the main competition jury of the 2021 Cannes Film Festival.

 His second documentary feature, Pictures of Ghosts (Retratos Fantasmas) had its world premiere at the Special Screenings section of the 2023 Cannes Film Festival.
 The film was selected as the Brazilian submission for the 96th Academy Awards, but was not nominated.
 In 2024, he was a member of the main competition jury of the 81st Venice International Film Festival.

 The Secret Agent (O Agente Secreto), his fourth feature film, had its world premiered at the main competition of the 2025 Cannes Film Festival, where Mendonça was awarded the Best Director prize, alongside the Best Actor prize for Wagner Moura.
-It was also selected as the Brazilian submission for the 98th Academy Awards.
+It was nominated for Best International Film as the Brazilian submission at the 98th Academy Awards, alongside other three nominations including Best Picture.

+During the 63rd New York Film Festival, Mendonça directed the short documentary South of Tehran, starring the Iranian filmmaker Jafar Panahi.
+The production was a part of the "NYFF Encounters" program, a new annual commissioning program that invites one filmmaker with a film selected for the festival to create an original short during the course of the festival.
+It was shot in 16mm by French cinematographer Evgenia Alexandrova, and produced by Emilie Lesclaux.
+The short was selected for the Spotlight Gala section of the 2026 New York Film Festival.

 Personal life

 Mendonça is married to French producer Emilie Lesclaux.
-Together they created the production company CinemaScópio.
+Together they created the Brazilian production company CinemaScópio.